lightly-ai/lightly/docs/source/getting_started/benchmarks.rst

     kNN accuracy after 800 epochs.
 Red: SimSiam, Orange: MoCo, Blue: SimCLR

-The loss behaves differently for the various models.
-Whereas MoCo and SimCLR use a contrastive loss SimSiam uses negative cosing similarity.
+Noticeably, the methods which use a contrastive loss (MoCo and SimCLR) behave similar, making quick accuracy improvements in the beginning but then slowing down.
+In contrast, SimSiam with the negative cosine similarity loss takes longer to warm up but then catches up quickly to the others.

 .. figure:: images/bench_train_loss_cifra10_800_epochs.png
     :align: center